Peugeot says economic tailwinds may speed recovery plan

-PARIS PSA Peugeot Citroen (PEUP.PA) could reach its main recovery goal early, its chief financial officer said on Monday, as the French carmaker's shares rejoined the benchmark CAC-40 .FCHI index after a two-and-a-half-year absence.
+PARIS, March 23 PSA Peugeot Citroen could reach its main recovery goal early, its chief financial officer said on Monday, as the French carmaker's shares rejoined the benchmark CAC-40 index after a two-and-a-half-year absence.

 Peugeot will "go after the 2 percent operating margin objective as soon as possible", Jean-Baptiste de Chatillon said before ringing the opening bell in Paris.